scattershott/Quiz/README.md

 ]

 Feel free to modify the gameVersion object in the code to create quizzes tailored to your preferences and interests.

+✨ Contributing
+We welcome contributions and new quiz ideas!
+Fork this project, make changes, and submit a pull request.
+Let's make Quiz Master even more exciting!

+📬 Contact
+Have questions, suggestions, or want to share your favorite quiz?
+Reach out to us at your-email@example.com.

+Good luck, Quiz Master, and may your knowledge shine! 🏆